ritt-app/Ritt-Support/user-guide/tags.md

 ## Activating a tag

 - In the tag tree (left panel), navigate to and click on a desired tag to activate it.
-- Tagged items and tasks will be displayed in the right panel.
+- Tagged items will be displayed in the right panel.
-- You can also view [*Related Tags*](#related-tags) (if available) through a dropdown menu next to the Search bar.
+- You can also view [*Related Tags*](#related-tags) (if any) through a dropdown menu next to the Search bar.
  <br/><br/>![Activated tag](../img/Activated-tag.png)

 ---

 ## Activating multiple tags

-- Double click on another tag under *Related Tags* to activate it.
+- Click on another tag under *Related Tags* to activate it.
 You will now see items that are tagged to both tags.
 - Alternatively, in the tag tree on the left pane, Ctrl + click (or middle mouse button click) on another tag to activate it. <br/><br/>![Activated multiple tags](../img/Activated-multiple-tags.png)

 ---